 Today, however, generating sales documents is digital and highly automated.
 Adobe Experience Manager Forms is used to create dynamic form templates, customized by state and stored in a central repository for easy access.
 For store associates, it’s simply a matter of requesting the documents — the system automatically generates them and puts them in the right order, filling in details about the purchase price, taxes and fees, VIN number, service plans, and more.
-When they’re ready, the seamless integration between Forms and Adobe Sign enables them to send signature-ready agreements, all electronically.
+When they’re ready, the seamless integration between Forms and Acrobat Sign enables them to send signature-ready agreements, all electronically.

-“For anyone who has used Adobe Sign, this is an incredibly quick and easy process,” says Farneth.
-“Whereas before, associates had to guide customers through the contracts and use those yellow ‘sign here’ flags, it’s now all managed seamlessly in Adobe Sign and Adobe Experience Manager Forms.”
+“For anyone who has used Adobe Acrobat Sign, this is an incredibly quick and easy process,” says Farneth.
+“Whereas before, associates had to guide customers through the contracts and use those yellow ‘sign here’ flags, it’s now all managed seamlessly in Adobe Acrobat Sign and Adobe Experience Manager Forms.”